paulo-granthon/hyper.nvim/README.md

 `todo!()`

+However, you can overwrite any changes that `Hyper.nvim` makes after calling the `load` function.

-Personaly, I think the theme looks the best while having a transparent background, so I use the following settings to achieve that:
+Personaly, I think the theme looks the best while having a transparent background instead of the theme's pitch black one, so I use the following settings to achieve that:

 ```lua